-6. Bought deodorant in a cardboard tube.
+6. Bought deodorant in a cardboard tube and a tin.

 I’ve chosen cleanser, toner and moisturiser in glass containers.
 Balm Balm and Organic Surge are good.
 I have other products in plastic tubes but will try where possible to choose products with packaging which is easier to recycle than plastic.

 Bamboo toothbrushes are amazing.
 They come in a cardboard box rather than a ridiculous plastic shell on shiny card.
 They are smooth in the mouth and really good at cleaning.
 You can get them in kids’ sizes too and some companies offer a 3 monthly subscription with fresh toothbrushes for the family delivered.
 I also tried toothpaste tablets (dentabs) as toothpaste tubes are not recyclable but they weren’t as successful.
 Apparently Lush do good ones but they don’t contain fluoride.

 I’ve swapped tampons and sanitary pads for a Mooncup and period pants from Cheeky Wipes.
 After 5 years with no periods (pregnant/breastfeeding/pregnant/breastfeeding) I felt bad chucking pads and tampons in the bin.
 Ten years ago I laughed at how gross Mooncups were – like a shot glass for period blood.
 I was so ignorant!
 They are great and also help with those grungy cramps on heavy days.
 I’ve used one disposable pad in five months – the Mooncup and the period pants are so good!
 No leaks.